Albatross of The Petrel Station

 ALBATROSS SPECIES SEEN

-Albatross are some of the largest birds in the world, and it’s hard to beat the sight of a huge albatross soaring gracefully around the boat, or settled on the water beside us – it’s always a highlight for the birders, wildlife enthusiasts, and photographers onboard.
+Albatross are some of the largest birds in the world, and it’s hard to beat the sight of a graceful huge albatross flying around the boat, or settled on the water beside us – it’s always a highlight for the birders, wildlife enthusiasts, and photographers onboard.

-During autumn, winter and spring these giants of the southern ocean head to our area and The Petrel Station seabird tours have now recorded an outstanding diversity of albatross species offshore from Tutukaka.
-In the right seasons, tours can produce a remarkable mix with sometimes six or seven species in a day – making this one of New Zealand’s great places to encounter albatross alongside our already exceptional range of other seabirds.
+During autumn, winter and spring these giants of the southern ocean head to our area and The Petrel Station seabird tours have recorded an outstanding diversity of albatross species offshore from Tutukaka.
+In the right seasons, tours can produce a remarkable mix with sometimes six or seven species in a day – making this one of New Zealand’s great places to encounter albatross alongside our already exceptional range of seabird species.

-Below are the Albatross species recorded on The Petrel Station seabird tours, along with when they are most likely to be seen — although, as with all pelagic birding, surprises can always occur outside the usual pattern.
+Below are the Albatross species we’ve recorded on The Petrel Station seabird tours, and when they’re most likely to be seen — though sightings may occur outside these times.

 JUMP TO SPECIES: